On the radius pinching estimate and uniqueness of the CMC foliation in asymptotically flat 3-manifolds: Introduction

+The most interesting case in general relativity is when the decay rate $q=1.$ In this case we know the condition of Huang means $r_{1}\leq C_{1}r_{0}^{1/a}$ for $2/3<a\leq1.$ This is the same constraint condition as indicated in \cite{Metzger-prescribe-mean-curvature}.
+From Theorem \ref{thm1} we can remove the radius condition in the case of $q=1.$ We have

-\begin{thm}{Suppose $(M,g,K)$ is AF-RT manifold with positive mass.
-Then there exists a compact set $\widetilde{K}$}, such that for any $H>0$ sufficiently small{, there is only one stable sphere with constant mean curvature }$H$ that separates infinity from {$\widetilde{K}.$}\end{thm}
+\begin{cor} Suppose $(M,g,K)$ is an AF-RT-IDS manifold at the decay rate $1$ with positive mass.
+Then there exists a compact set $\tilde{K}$, such that for any $H>0$ sufficiently small, there is only one stable sphere with constant mean curvature $H$ that separates infinity from $\tilde{K}.$